AU-Harness: An Open-Source Toolkit for Holistic Evaluation of Audio LLMs: Conclusion

 \section{Conclusion}

 We introduced a modular and extensible evaluation framework for large audio-language models that emphasizes broad task coverage, ease of use, and adaptability.
 Its modular design enables researchers and practitioners to extend the codebase, customize benchmarks, and integrate new models or tasks without major restructuring.
-While efficiency gains are realized through dataset sharding proportional to endpoint capacity and seamless vLLM integration, the broader value of our framework lies in enabling flexible, large-scale evaluations that were previously difficult to conduct in a reproducible and accessible manner.
-By lowering the barrier to benchmarking and fostering customization, we aim to support both systematic research and practical deployment, contributing toward a more standardized and transparent evaluation ecosystem for LALMs.
+The efficiency gains of our \framework~are realized through the aggregation of dataset sharding and effective token request orchestration.
+More importantly, the broader value of our framework lies in enabling flexible, large-scale evaluations that were previously difficult to conduct in a reproducible and accessible manner.
+By lowering the barrier to benchmarking and fostering customization, we aim to support both systematic research and practical deployment, contributing a more standardized and transparent evaluation ecosystem for LALMs.